paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-How does `name` have a value of `nil` if we have not reached the variable assignment statement yet?
-What is `name` referring to?
+How does "`name`" have a value of `nil` if we have not reached the variable assignment statement yet?
+What is "`name`" referring to?
 Is this some weird Pry thing?
 So many questions...<br />
 Well, regardless of having our expectations flipped, let's follow this through to the end.<br />
-Since we now have `nil`, I would expect that our next stop will be at line 14, where `"Unknown"` does get assigned to `name`.
+Since we now have `nil`, I would expect that our next stop will be at line 14, where `"Unknown"` does get assigned to "`name`".

 ---
 [.background-color: #F0F0F0]